ipdxco/junit-xml-to-html/README.md

-# jUnit XML to HTML
+# JUnit XML to HTML

-jUnit XML to HTML is a GitHub Action that converts jUnit XML to HTML.
+JUnit XML to HTML is a GitHub Action that converts JUnit XML to HTML.
 The resulting HTML report can be either a single-page website or a full website.

 ## Inputs

 * `mode`: Either "frames" or "no-frames".
 Required; defaults to "no-frames".
-* `input`: The input jUnit XML file.
+* `input`: The input JUnit XML file.
 Required.
 * `output`: The output HTML file or directory.
 Required.

 ## Example Usage

-Here's an example workflow that uses the jUnit XML to HTML action:
+Here's an example workflow that uses the JUnit XML to HTML action:

 ```yml
 name: Test